toy/tms/README.markdown

 ## INSTALL:

-    gem install progress # use sudo if you need
+    gem install tms # use sudo if you need

 ## USAGE: